Purdue-CS193/homework-0-YuviKapoor15/index.md

+# Yuvi's first CS193 Homework
+- Meet more people in computer science!
+- Class only meets once or twice per week!
+- The homework isn't time-consuming!

 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/kalutes/CS193_Fall18_Lab1/edit/master/index.md) to maintain and preview the content for your website in Markdown files.